basilesportif/gall-guide/backy.md

 ## Summary
 If you've done any Unix sysadmin before, you'll recognize that this task would be a) maybe possible b) really annoying c) *very* unstructured.
 You'd need a chron job (have fun!), find out the configuration format for the group program running (likely a proprietary database), and then write some Bash scripts to wire it all together.
 Type-checking?
 Ha.

-`%backy` is about 150 lines long, but it's very clearly organized, all the messages it sends to itself and Arvo are typed, and it's very clean to modify.
+`%backy` is about 170 lines long, but it's very clearly organized, all the messages it sends to itself and Arvo are typed, and it's very clean to modify and extend.
 We were also able to reuse and compose actions like `reset-timer` and `write-users` while being confident in their types.

 Gall fully supports [platforms, not applications](https://ngnghm.github.io/blog/2015/12/25/chapter-7-platforms-not-applications), and so enables entirely new, structured ways of interacting with other agents and the operating system.